-- c.
-Action: Establish a program for the donation and Promote the purchase of development rights and encourage the use of the existing and/or transfer of development rights provisions in the current Town of Skaneateles zoning law as well as and other preservation tools to redirect development from valued agricultural and open space zones to priority areas for new investment.
-(See Goal 1, Objective 3, Action (b). - d.
-Action: Establish and promote enhanced, dedicated funding mechanisms such as a Real Estate Transfer Tax (which will require state enabling legislation) on conveyances of certain real property, with the proceeds devoted to for open space, recreation, and farmland protection. - e.
-Action: Explicitly permitneourage and enable agriculturally-related businesses (e.g. roadside farm markets, vineyard tasting rooms, equestrian centers and other forms of agritourism). - f.
+- d.
+Action: Establish and promote enhanced, dedicated funding mechanisms such as a Real Estate Transfer Tax (which will require state enabling legislation) on conveyances of certain real property, with the proceeds devoted to open space, recreation, and farmland protection. - e.
+Action: Explicitly permit agriculturally-related businesses (e.g. roadside farm markets, vineyard tasting rooms, equestrian centers and other forms of agritourism). - f.
 Action: Promote the creation and expansion of agricultural districts under Article 25AA of the Agriculture and Markets Law.
-Develop agricultural protection zoning in consultation with the farming community designed to stabilize the agricultural land base and land values-and discourage land uses other than agriculture\ and limit the density of residential development within these districts. - 3.
-Objective: Recognize the unique characteristics of the Town and Village of Skaneateles with the thought and goal of preservation. - a.
+Develop agricultural protection zoning in consultation with the farming community designed to stabilize the agricultural land base and land values and discourage land uses other than agriculture. - 3.
+Objective: Recognize the unique characteristics of the Town of Skaneateles with the thought and goal of preservation. - a.
 Action: Review, identify and define exceptional features and areas within the Town for the purpose of preservation.
 The SAVIT document, which was produced through a committee process during the 1995 comprehensive planning process, was a good beginning that should be updated and expanded.
-It is attached in the appendix listed as a reference document on page 24. - b.
-Action: Encourage conservation efforts such as purchasing/acquiring conservation lands and \maintaining existing habitats for wildlife and \friendly areas and good fish\ing habitats. - c.
+It is listed as a reference document on page 30. - b.
+Action: Encourage conservation efforts such as purchasing/ acquiring conservation lands and maintaining existing habitats for wildlife and fish. - c.
 Action: Establish and maintain a distinct transition between rural and non-rural land uses. - d.
 Action: Seek approval from NYSDOT for designation of Routes 41 and 41A as scenic highways. - e.
 Action: Develop criteria and a land use approval process for review of new utility and telecommunication structures in the rural landscape. - f.
-Action: Continue efforts to limit non-local truck traffic in the Village and Town.

-Objective: Protect important lake and rural landscape viewsheds as viewed from roads and other public spaces.
+Action: Continue efforts to limit non-local truck traffic in the Village and Town. - 4.
+Objective: Protect important lake and rural landscape viewsheds as viewed from roads and other public spaces. - a.

-a.
 Action: Develop policies and programs designed to identify, preserve and protect viewsheds.
 Ensure that development approval processes take into account these viewshed conservation recommendations, while giving due consideration to preserving the landowner's equity in the land.
-This can be done by carefully defining what land is to be protected in a viewshed and either purchasing the development rights to it or allowing development subject to reasonable site planning requirements.
+This can be done by carefully defining what land is to be protected in a viewshed and either purchasing the development rights to it or allowing development subject to reasonable site planning requirements. - b.

-b.
 Action: Target viewsheds as important additions to Town conservation holdings.
-Consider purchaseacquisition and/or voluntary donation of development rights to preserve and protect the best of these viewsheds.
+Consider purchase and/or voluntary donation of development rights to preserve and protect the best of these viewsheds.

-IN COOPERATION WITH HAMLET RESIDENTS, EENCOURAGE GROWTH AND INVESTMENT IN THE NORTHERN HAMLETS OF SKANEATELES FALLS, MOTTVILLE AND WILLOW GLEN IN THE FORM OF MIXED USE AND WALKABLE COMMUNITIES.
+IN COOPERATION WITH HAMLET RESIDENTS, ENCOURAGE GROWTH AND INVESTMENT IN THE NORTHERN HAMLETS SKANEATELES FALLS AND MOTTVILLE IN THE FORM OF MIXED USE AND WALKABLE COMMUNITIES.